elliotgraf/Group-G/README.md

 Fangraph - https://www.fangraphs.com/leaders.aspx?pos=all&stats=pit&lg=all&qual=0&type=0&season=2017&month=61&season1=2014&ind=0&team=0,ts&rost=0&age=0&filter=&players=0

 3-5 Initial Research Questions:
-1. Are teams scoring more runs since the “infield shift” become popular in year (XXXX)?
+1. Are teams scoring more runs since the “infield shift” become popular in year (2010-2017)?
 2. Has the “infield shift” effected bunting %?
 3. Has the “infield shift” effected number of hits?